One Piece Film: Z: Plot

-Seeing how Luffy is different from other pirates Zephyr realizes the errors of his ways and understood that his actions were driven by anger, he apologizes to Ain and Binz for all that he has done and asks for their forgiveness.
-In that moment, Kizaru and the navy appear and choose to execute Zephyr and the Neo Marines, as well as the Straw Hat Pirates whiles they’re all weak from their previous battle.
-The Straw Hats prepare themselves for battle, but Zephyr walks forward, stating that he has done everything he wanted to do and now he will pay the price for his actions.
-Just then a wall of ice appears and separates Zephyr from the others, thus giving the Straw Hats, Ain and Binz the chance to escape, whiles leaving Zephyr to fight back against the marines.
+Realizing that not all pirates are the same and that his actions were driven by anger, Zephyr apologizes to Ain and Binz.
+Kizaru and the navy then appear and choose to execute Zephyr, the Neo Marines, and the Straw Hats.
+Zephyr states that he has done everything he wanted to do and now he will pay the price for his actions.
+Then, a wall of ice appears and separates him from the others, thus giving the Straw Hats, Ain and Binz the chance to escape.